Eulogy to today

 coveted fox and monkey furs

-a carved marble top table
+ornate marble top table

-photos with spider-writing names
+inscribed with spider-writing names

-smelt a tad of musty dust
+smelt of masonry and musty dust

-with notes of furniture polish
+everywhere notes of furniture polish

 that iconic lemon Pledge smell